Richardbmk/comfysloth/README.md

 ## Backlog

-- Deployment to S3 as a serverless web App.
+- Deployment to S3 as a serverless web App. ✔
-- Integrate with aws cloudfront.
+- Integrate with aws cloudfront. ✔
-- API Payment Gateway with Stripe and AWS Lambda.
+- API Payment Gateway with Stripe and AWS Lambda. ✔
-- CI/CD Pipeline for the Frontend Application.
+- CI/CD Pipeline for the Frontend Application. ✔
-- Airtable as a Backend for add fetch and adding new Products.
+- Airtable as a Backend for add fetch and adding new Products with lambda functions. ✔

 # Client / Frontend